Skip to main content

 Two problems get conflated: people seeing your screen from the side, and people distracting you because the desk sits in shared space.
 Privacy filters fix the first; desk partitions help the second.

 Buy a 3M filter sized to your monitor if you handle sensitive client data.
-Choose Pesona magnetic if you need on-off privacy on a laptop.
-Add a VIVO partition when roommates constantly cross your sightline.
+Choose Magnetic privacy screens if you need on-off privacy on a laptop.
+Add a second magnetic filter or desk divider when roommates constantly cross your sightline.

 Privacy filters dim the screen slightly — normal tradeoff for narrow viewing cones.